 1. Take brush to the Transfer Station.

-2. Bundle branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
+2. Tie branches into bundles of 4-foot lengths and leave out for Republic Waste on your regular trash day.
 Bundles can weigh no more than 50 pounds each.

 3. Call the Strongsville Service Department for pickup at (440) 580-3170 after you've placed the branches at the curb (see guidelines below).
 The city will add you to the pickup schedule.
 NOTE

 : Depending on the volume of calls, chipping can take up to three weeks.
-If you'd prefer not to wait, bundle the branches and leave them for trash pick up or bring them to the transfer station.
+If you'd prefer not to wait, tie the branches into bundles and leave them for trash pick up or bring them to the transfer station.

 Guidelines for city's brush chipping service: